RainOrigami/PiMidiController/README.md

 ### Windows

+**Prerequisites**

+This program requires the [LoopMidi](https://www.tobias-erichsen.de/software/loopmidi.html) driver to be installed.
+Please install it before running the program.

+This program required dotnet6 to be installed.
+If you have Windows 11, you already have it installed.
+If you have Windows 10, you can install it from [here](https://dotnet.microsoft.com/en-us/download/dotnet/6.0).

 1. Download the latest release from the [releases page](https://github.com/Longoon12000/PiMidiController/releases)
 2. Extract the PiControllerServer.exe to the directory of your choice (eg. `%LocalAppdata%\PiMidiController\`)
 3. Run the PiControllerServer.exe